 Most attacks are initiated by male beetles, who create a nuptial chamber under the bark and release semiochemicals to attract males and females to colonize the same tree.
 The polygynous males attract up to six females to the nuptial chamber (diameter: 7–15 mm).
 Females mate with the resident male and then create radiating egg galleries along the inner bark (Cognato, 2015; Figures 2 and 3).
 Females each lay eggs along their tunnel, these hatching after about seven days (Chararas, 1962).
 Larval galleries radiate from the “Y”- or “H”-shaped egg galleries (Figures 2 and 3), spreading over a span of 10–30 cm.
 Development requires six weeks in warm temperatures, allowing up to five generations per year in warm areas.
 In cooler areas, development requires up to two years (Furniss and Carolin, 1977).
 Adult beetles overwinter within parental breeding galleries, in forest litter, or in living wood tissue (Chansler, 1964; Lanier, 1967).

-Adults are capable of flight within short distances.
-Movement by flight is limited to a range of 50 km for I. calligraphus (CABI 2021).
+Adults are capable of flight.
+Movement by flight is limited to a range of 50 km for I. calligraphus (CABI, 2022) and 55 km for I. typographus (Forsse and Solbreck, 2009).
+These estimates do not include the impact of wind on movement during flight.
 International trade poses high potential of introducing Ips to new areas.
 Life stages of Ips are disseminated through host plants, unmanufactured solid wood packing or wood products underneath the bark or in the phloem.

 2. Taxonomic Information